We have an ambition to be Net Zero by 2035 and want to ensure that our museums are ready for a changing climate.

 - Our Rapid Response collecting programme enables the acquisition and immediate display of design objects that address questions of social, political, technological and economic change.
 Objects include those given by the Extinction Rebellion Arts Group – a coalition of graphic designers, artists and activists responsible for XR's Design Programme – which reveal how XR has used open-source design to create a collaborative 'do-it-together' movement recognisable across the globe.

-Learning and public programmes
+Learning and public programme

 - We deliver learning activities that critically address and build understanding around local and global issues of climate change.
 These include talks for secondary school teachers on design for sustainable development as part of our Innovate programme, and family-friendly activities at the Museum of Childhood empowering children to take action on climate change.